Fill Inner Vessel

 ...he shall be a vessel unto honour, sanctified, and meet for the master’s use, and prepared unto every good work.— 2 Timothy 2:21

 Filling Our Vessels

 Humans are spiritual beings having a physical experience.
-Learning to feel and recognize pain and hate so that love and compassion can bud in the human heart towards others is what life is about--o become like God.
+Learning to feel and recognize pain and hate so that love and compassion can bud in the human heart towards others is what life is about, to become like God.
 Being free to act and make mistakes in a world where cooperation means mortal survival is what humanity must learn.
-Once this test of life is complete, God will judge how well the lessons were learned before giving the just reward in heaven.
+Once this test of life is complete, God will judge how well the lessons were learned before giving just rewards in heaven.